Our Epic Vacation: Day 1

 Now that arrival before sunset was shot to heck, we just enjoyed the setting sun once we entered South Dakota.
 Because it was pretty stunning!

-iPhone and Instagram don’t do justice to sunsets, in my humble amateur photographer opinion, so I made Joel stop the car so I could take some pictures with my real camera.
+iPhone and Instagram don’t do justice to sunsets, in my humble amateur photographer opinion, so I made my husband stop the car so I could take some pictures with my real camera.

 The main reason I wanted to stop was because we passed this pond/swamp area with trees, and on the trees were hundreds of birds.